shedock/shedock/NOTES.md

 ## Blog Ideas

-- The need for dockerizing your shell scripts
+- The need for dockerizing your shell scripts.
-- The awesomeness of Alpine images
+- The awesomeness of Alpine images.
 - Static v/s Dynamic Libraries, Linking etc.
+- Cool things you can do via shell scripts.
+- Best practices for shell scripts.